javaee/jms-spec/pages/JMS20MeansLessCode.md

 ## No need to save a JMSProducer in a variable; simply instantiate on the fly

-The new <tt>JMSProducer</tt> object is a lightweight object so there's no need to save it in a variable; simply instantiate one on the fly when needed
+The new `JMSProducer` object is a lightweight object so there's no need to save it in a variable; simply instantiate one on the fly when needed

 **JMS 1.1**

-<tt>MessageProducer</tt> is expensive so need to reuse it.
+`MessageProducer` is expensive so need to reuse it.

  MessageProducer messageProducer = session.createProducer(demoQueue);
  messageProducer.send(message1);